adithyakprabhu/211480-AdithyaKPrabhu/README.md

 # 211480-AdithyaKPrabhu

-Clinic Final is the project which was deployed to Azure Clinic Management System is the project which was working with angular
+Clinic Final is the project which was deployed to Azure...
+Clinic Management System is the project which was working with angular